-The major goals of Title III are to help ensure that limited English proficient (LEP) children attain English proficiency, develop high levels of academic competence in English, and meet the same challenging State academic content and student academic achievement standards that all children are expected to meet.
+The major goals of Title III are to help ensure that English language learners, including immigrant children and youth, attain English proficiency, develop high levels of academic achievement in English, and can meet the same challenging State academic standards that all children are expected to meet.
 Title III holds States, LEAs, and individual schools accountable for meeting these goals.

 Title III Limited English Proficient (Subsection from above)

-Title III LEP provides supplementary funding to enhance services to LEP/ELL students, including LEP/ELL immigrant students, in the areas of English language acquisition and content area achievement.
-It is also intended to increase access of LEP/ELL students to educational technology.
-This allocation is based on the prior year LEP counts.
+Title III LEP provides supplementary funding to enhance services to ELLs, including ELL immigrant students, in the areas of English language acquisition and content-area achievement.
+It is also intended to increase ELL access to educational technology.
+This allocation is based on the prior year ELL counts.

 - Professional development activities should be well-planned, ongoing events rather than one-day or short-term workshops and conferences.
 Activities must be used to support language development, English and native language instruction, high academic achievement in math, and/or other core academic areas.

 - Parent engagement activities are required.
 Parent supports must ensure that there are appropriate translation and interpretation services to meet community needs.